codecreativeio/codecreativehugo/hugo/content/blog/20190331213831-is-gliderecord-getvalue-the-king-of-the-string/index.md

 **Criteria Results**

-- Expected Type Returned: **Fail**
+- Expected Type Returned: **Pass**
-- Expected Value Returned: **Fail**
+- Expected Value Returned: **Pass**
 - Consistent Readability: **Pass**
 - Long Term Stability: **Pass**

 **Pros:**

-- Always returns a string
+- Always returns a string, except the buggy wiki field
 - Returns the expected 'true' and 'false' string representations for booleans
 - Used in 350+ Scripts in a Baseline Instance implies this method may be replaceable
 - Documented ServiceNow function

 **Cons:**

-- There is no explanation for the difference between this string representation and getValue's
-- Can return a NULL value instead of a String

-Lastly, we have the drunk uncle of the bunch.
-The toString makes absolutely no sense to me.
-In some cases on Wiki Text fields (possibly others?) it returns null like getValue.
-But it returns a proper 'true' and 'false' like plus-quote-quote and String constructor.
-Once upon a time using toString could result in pointing to the Java toString function which would yield odd results but I haven't tried it since Calgary when I stopped using it and those results didn't show up in my samples so I guess that has been worked out.

-It is used by ServiceNow pretty extensively but it's hard to tell how exactly that function is being used since it can be used in many different scenarios.

-Further more, there is no explanation as to why toString and getValue would yield different string results for the same field when they are both documented and maintained by ServiceNow.

-I suppose if toString were the recommended best practice and used more extensively than getValue, then getValue would be the drunk uncle.
-But that's not how the chips fell for toString.

-I want to love it.
-It so closely resembles GlideElement's getValue function.
-And yet, it scares the crap out of me.
-I may need to test this one further.
+- Technically, the Wiki field can return a null but that field type gives every string coercion method issues

+After the findings Kevin Gravois presented to me in a slack conversation, I am entirely taking back my "drunk uncle" comments about toString.
+It turns out the only field type throwing null values around for this method was the Wiki field.
+Furthermore, that same field type throws errors on plus-quote-quote and String constructor methods.
+My error handling was swallowing and logging the errors but I overlooked it in my initial analysis.

+That said, toString is consistent with the plus-quote-quote and String constructor methods in every other scenario and even I admit that null value is superior to an error.

+Best of all, this function has a consistent signature and can be used with dot-walking reflecting the best strengths of GlideElement getValue.
+And unlike GlideElement getValue, toString is still available in Scoped applications.

+Lastly, toString is pretty darn clear as to its intent from a readability perspective.
+Much more so than my favored plus-quote-quote.

+Will I be switching to toString?
+I don't know.
+Old habits are hard to break and plus-quote-quote works in all other scenarios just fine.
+But I'd be lying if I didn't acknowledge that toString seemingly has all the advantages and none of the disadvantages.

 ## Don't Take My Word For It